luser-dr00g/pcomb/README.md

 The next C version, which should be pc6.{c,h}, will attempt to implement the same behavior as pc9.ps in C following the example of the small exercise lazy.c.

+...Sigh, pc6 didn't work out. pc7 kinda worked, but I rewrote it as pc8 and that one worked but it did not scale well.
+Memory usage and execution speed very quickly got ridiculous when parsing anything longer than 5 or 6 lines.

+So, pc9 finally implements lazy evaluation in the parsers, particularly the `plus` combinator which handles alternates.
+It tries the first one and returns a Suspension for the remainder.